 Showing your lender that you can put down a higher down payment and pay for the mortgage through your savings is best for individuals who are either between jobs, waiting to start a new job, or self-employed because it means that you’re either working or will soon be working.
 However, retirees can also use cash reserves to demonstrate their ability to repay the loan by showing investment and retirement account balances.

-The following assets are examples of what you may be able to use as collateral:
+The following assets are examples of what you may be able to use as income to qualify for a home loan without a job:

 • Certificates of deposit (CDs)